lorrli274/next/courses/original/Database Fundamentals/Lessons/Tables/02-Relational Data.md

 The superpower of databases is in the relationships between different types of data.
-Organizing data in a **relational** manner allows complex questions to be answered easily and while providing a clean and fast way to organize different types of data.
+Organizing data in a **relational** manner allows complex questions to be answered easily while providing a clean and fast way to organize different types of data.

-When describing a database, it's comming to say things like:
+When describing a database, it's common to say things like:

 * "A project has many employees."
 * "A job order has one project."
 * "Many job orders belong to one employee."
 * "Many employees have many projects."

-In these examples you would be describing a **1-to-many (1:M)**, **1-to-1 (1:1)**, **many-to-1 (M:1)**, and **many-to-many (M:N) relationships**, respectively.
+In these examples you would be describing a **1-to-many (1:M)**, **1-to-1 (1:1)**, **many-to-1 (M:1)**, and **many-to-many (M:M) relationships**, respectively.

 There are examples of some of these in the diagram below: